imtiaz1710/SOLID-EXAMPLES/readme.md

     }
 ```

 That is the example of class level module.
 If we write code for a task in a method that is not responsible for that, also violates the SRP.
-Here is an example of method level violation of SRP:
+Here is an example of a method that violates the SRP:

 ```typscript
 createUser(){